-Amy Grondin, Board Member
+Amy Grondin, Board Vice President

 Since 1993, Amy Grondin has worked on boats in the Alaska Salmon industry as a fish buyer, micro-processor of wild salmon and a commercial fisherman.
 When not on the water, she is a Sustainable Seafood Consultant and Commercial Fishing Outreach Specialist.
 A long time member of Slow Food and the Chefs Collaborative, she advocates for sustainable local food systems and has great concern for the sustainability of ocean resources

-Ira Wallace, Board Member
+Edward Johnson, Board Member

 Edward Johnson, an award-winning creative strategist with over 20 years of enriching storytelling experience in nonprofit marketing, is celebrated for his comprehensive approach spanning multiple platforms, from digital to print.
 With a democratic leadership style, Edward stands out as a transformative business leader, adept at harnessing creativity, design, branding, and digital strategy to achieve impactful and measurable outcomes.
 His fervor for positive change is palpable in all his ventures.
 In his role as the Communications and Marketing Deputy Director at Oregon Tilth, Edward’s strategic insights have been pivotal in advancing the organization’s mission.
 He’s championed initiatives that aim to make food and agriculture biologically sound and socially equitable through organic certification, education, and advocacy.

 Being a proud recipient of the Graphic Design USA Health + Wellness Design Award underscores his professional prowess.
 As he aligns with Organic Seed Alliance, Edward’s values deeply resonate with their mission to foster a diverse supply of organic seed.
 Eager and committed, he envisions a future where growers maintain the power of seed, seamlessly aligning with OSA’s vision.